Dolly Parton’s ‘Mountain Magic Christmas’ special brings uplifting spirit to NBC - NewsBreak

 The creators of the film, which was shot at Dolly Parton’s Tennessee theme park, Dollywood, in August, used fake snow to help get the star in the holiday spirit.

-“They just had a few little sprinkles of snow to show me what they were going to do and then when they got ready for the take, they really let that snow machine go and I really was excited,” said Parton.
+“They just had a few little sprinkles of snow to show me what they were going to do and then when they got ready for the take, they really let that snow machine go and I really was excited,” said Parton.‘Grinch’, ‘Wonderful Life’ and Dolly Parton movies among NBC’s 2022 holiday specials lineup

 And that energy is carried throughout “Mountain Magic Christmas,” which also depicts the behind-the-scenes efforts of the making of a yuletide special.